istio/istio.io/content/en/docs/concepts/extensibility/index.md

 test: n/a
 ---

-Istio provides two mechanisms for extending the Istio proxy: WebAssembly (Wasm) and Lua.
+Istio provides two mechanisms for extending the Envoy-based proxies: WebAssembly (Wasm) and Lua.
 Both are configured using the [`TrafficExtension`](/docs/reference/config/proxy_extensions/traffic_extension/) API, which provides a unified way to attach extensions to workloads with consistent targeting and phase/priority ordering.